r-nikhil/instaconsult/README.md

 <h1>BIDS</h1>

 17)/add_bid.
 POST request.
-Check the code for values you have to send.
+Check the code for values you have to send.<br>
 18)/view_bid:id.
 Get request.
 Here the id is project id.
-The frontend has to keep track of which project the user is searching for.
+The frontend has to keep track of which project the user is searching for.<br>
 <h1>Comments</h1>
 19)/add_comment.
 POST request.
-Check the code for details 20)/delete_comment.
+Check the code for details<br>
+20)/delete_comment.
 PUT request.
-Check the code.
+Check the code.<br>